alex431/Data-Breaches-Analysis/README.md

 # Data-Breaches-Analysis

 For the Code Louisville data analysis project, I wanted to look at some data related to cybersecurity.
 I was able to find and narrow my choice of data with the assistance of my mentors.
 I had to create an account with Kaggle to download the dataset.

+Note: I started working on the project using python 3.10.7.
+Unfortuanely, I started to experience some non-related  python complications wtih my machine.Later, I tried to install python 3.11.0 after a fresh os installation.
+This version of python wasn't running smoothly when I tried to run my Jupyter notebook that consists of my code.
+In the end, I installed anaconda which it utilizes python 3.9.13.

 Special Instructions: The pre-release version of Jupyter needs to be installed within Visual Studio Code.